Gear & ReviewsGear ReviewsBoxingSolo Training

 • No focus on defense, angles, or ringcraft.

-• Easy to fall into “punch until you’re tired, then admire the bag” mode.
+• Easy to fall into "punch until tired, then admire the bag" mode.

 They're essential tools, just not full training partners.

-Some apps offer pre-written heavy bag workouts with on-screen instructions or voice guidance.
+Some apps offer pre-written heavy bag workouts with on-screen instructions or video guidance.

 Pros: